bg-vc/vincecfl/README.md

 - 👯 I'm committed to becoming a **full-stack architect** (Golang、Java、Flutter、Solidity)

-- 🔭 I continue to pay attention to the development of blockchain technology (btc、eth、tron、dot)
+- 🔭 I continue to pay attention to the development of blockchain technology (BTC、ETH、IPFS、TRON、DOT)

 - ⚡ I continue to make code contributions to [Flash Finance](https://flash2c.cn)